unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

     * If that happens, open the config.plist with a text editor, check the last line `</plist>`, if it is missing a `>`, add it back.
 It rarely happens but it can happen.
   * I don't use OCAT, the ocvalidate it uses is outdated.
 It should still work, just ignore the ocvalidate errors.
 It's apparently safer than OC Configurator.

+* This configuration has disabled AMFI, and SIP partially disabled, these are necessary for root patching.
+    * Delete `amfi=0x80` to enable AMFI, and set `csr-active-config` to `00000000` fully enable SIP.
+Only set if installing Monterey and earlier.

 * There is a weird issue where once you boot from Windows, and then to macOS.
 The USB 2.0 and internal ports transfers from XHC to EHC/EH01,  this does not really break anything but I disabled the EHC/EH01 controller anyway.

 <details>
 <summary>For those who will replace into Intel mPCIe WiFi and BT card:</summary><br >

 * Bluetooth can be unstable when WiFi is active and connected on the 2.4 GHz band (e.g., stuttering sound when playing audio from a BT speaker).
 This is a [known issue](https://openintelwireless.github.io/itlwm/FAQ.html#can-i-use-bluetooth-with-wi-fi) with Intel bluetooth.
 * The AR9565 card only uses one antenna.
 Intel mPCIe cards typically come with two antenna connectors, so consider purchasing the appropriate antenna for the second connector to enhance coverage.
 Also note that only having one antenna in use still works without having to add another one.
+Adding another one might improve bluetooth connectivity.
 </details>